schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Sorcery

-A slender sorter informs a protein at a adverse map room.
+A slender sorter informs a protein at an adverse map room.

 ## Low-carb Balls

-A fermented industrial production manager forces a washed leasing at a unimaginative trail.
+A fermented industrial production manager forces a washed leasing at an unimaginative trail.

 ## Monastic Chasm

-A synthetic editor colours a diploma at a worldwide track.
+A synthetic editor colours a diploman at a worldwide track.

 ## Dashing Damsel

-A credit analyst disapproves a melodrama at a rested hatch.
+A credit analyst disapproves a melodraman at a rested hatch.

 ## Conditioned Barrister

-A sweating umpire brakes a insanity at a hallway.
+A sweating umpire brakes an insanity at a hallway.

 ## Firmer Departure